 - Parents who park their vehicles between 7am and 4pm to enter the school should use the east (church) or west (school) parking lots.
-The north and west entrances are strictly drop off zones and are used for deliveries during the school day. - Parents/Guardians should not park in the Hornbacher's parking lot. - If you are picking your child up after school, we encourage you to come into the building.
-When a student is picked up by a parent/guardian in the classroom, we know that your child was picked up by the appropriate person.
-Also, your child gains increased safety walking across the busy parking lot.
+The north and west entrances are strictly drop off zones and are used for deliveries during the school day. - Parents/Guardians should not park in the Hornbacher's parking lot. - Students and adults are to stay off the grass and rocks and remain on the sidewalks or pavers. - Adults should model proper use of crosswalks.